Roasted Cauliflower with Parmesan and Bread Crumbs

 If you roast your cauliflower with just olive oil and Parmesan, it's definitely low-carb.
 Once you add the bread crumbs, the amount of carbs per serving does increase.

-You can freeze simple roasted cauliflower without any toppings, but this version would not defrost well.
+You can freeze simple roasted cauliflower without any toppings, but this version would not defrost well since the bread crumbs will get soggy.

 For a heartier cauliflower dish, check out this Cauliflower Bacon Gratin.
-Bill gave it his seal of approval, too!
+Bill also gave it his seal of approval!

 - Parmesan Roasted Carrots from Your Homebased Mom